 I was in the middle of a career in IT when the filmmaking bug hit.
 I was crazy about movies—watched THE MATRIX 18 times in the theater.
 But for whatever reason, the idea to make movies didn’t hit until age 27.
-I swiveled in my office chair, Googled film schools in Los Angeles and the rest is history.
+I swiveled in my office chair, Googled “film schools in Los Angeles” and the rest is history.

-Below is a pic of me fresh out of film school.
-I was an editorial PA working on a couple films directed by the talented Bob Odenkirk.
-But I’m getting distracted.
-Nowadays if you hop over to Google and search for something like, “What film school should I go to?” you’ll see A LOT of SERP results.
+Nowadays if you hop over to Google and search for something like, “What film school should I go to?” you’ll see A LOT of results.
 At the very top, Google Generative AI attempts to answer the question.

 Cool?
 First, a few basic industry statistics: